pb82/cpp_json_examples/README.md

 All json definitions are contained in the `JSON` namespace, so you need to either prefix with `JSON::` or use `using namespace JSON` in your class or method.

+## Tests

+The unit tests are currently still located [here](https://github.com/pb82/Elson/tree/master/tests) but i'd like to move them to this repository (and eventually retire the old one).

 ## License

 All of the code in this repository is licensed under the MIT license (included) except for `json/include/utf8.h` which is licensed under the Boost Software License 1.0 and part of [this project](https://github.com/nemtrif/utfcpp).
 License [here](https://github.com/nemtrif/utfcpp/blob/master/LICENSE).